World Development Appeal

 In 2002, our General Assembly passed the following Resolution:

 "That The General Assembly encourage the use of fairlytraded products within the Presbyterian Church in Ireland and advocate the use of fairly traded tea, coffee, and other products within Church House and also at Presbytery and congregational events."

-Responsibility for planning, promoting and overseeing the World Development Appeal lies with the World Development Committee (WDC), one of four committees of the Board of Mission Overseas (BMO) whose members are appointed each year by the General Assembly of the Presbyterian Church in Ireland.
+Responsibility for planning, promoting and overseeing the World Development Appeal lies with the World Development Committee (WDC), one of four committees of the Council for Global Mission whose members are appointed each year by the General Assembly of the Presbyterian Church in Ireland.

 For further details on the 2014 appeal and more information on PCI's partners in Rwanda etc visit PCI Mission Overseas.

 To view information on past appeals please click here.

 2-10 Fisherwick Place

 T:+44 (0)28 9032 2284